s37312001/taiwan-covid-policy-impact-analysis/README.md

-# taiwan-covid-policy-impact-analysis
-Introduction to Data Science essay from Data Science master course, University of Sheffield

 # Taiwan COVID-19 Policy Impact Analysis

 > An analytical project exploring whether government policy intensity was significantly associated with COVID-19 case severity in Taiwan, and how vaccination expansion related to mortality decline.